dmidlo/histdata.com-tools/README.md

 leg.
 The first-pass gate is total-only.
 Per-package or domain thresholds belong with the broader testing work tracked in issues #9 and #68.

-The live Temporal sidecar smoke is not collected by default pytest because it requires a real Temporal executable and starts local worker processes.
-Bundled platform-wheel release smoke uses `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, which submits a local-only dataset-planning workflow with an explicit worker config and does not contact HistData.com.
-Bundled platform-wheel release smoke also runs `scripts/smoke_sidecar_install.py --default-routing-sidecar-smoke`, which starts the sidecar with non-default worker routing and submits without an explicit worker config so the installed package must resolve the running frontend, namespace, and queues from persisted sidecar state.
-Run `scripts/smoke_sidecar_install.py --quality-sidecar-smoke` to exercise the installed `histdatacom --quality` console command against clean and dirty local M1 fixtures through the packaged `DataQualityWorkflow` without contacting HistData.com or InfluxDB.
-Run `scripts/smoke_sidecar_install.py --live-sidecar-smoke` separately when an operator intentionally wants external HistData.com URL-validation coverage.
+The live Temporal runtime smoke is not collected by default pytest because it requires a real Temporal executable and starts local worker processes.
+Bundled platform-wheel release smoke uses `scripts/smoke_runtime_install.py --hermetic-runtime-smoke`, which submits a local-only dataset-planning workflow with an explicit worker config and does not contact HistData.com.
+Bundled platform-wheel release smoke also runs `scripts/smoke_runtime_install.py --default-routing-runtime-smoke`, which starts the runtime with non-default worker routing and submits without an explicit worker config so the installed package must resolve the running frontend, namespace, and queues from persisted runtime state.
+Run `scripts/smoke_runtime_install.py --quality-runtime-smoke` to exercise the installed `histdatacom --quality` console command against clean and dirty local M1 fixtures through the packaged `DataQualityWorkflow` without contacting HistData.com or InfluxDB.
+Run `scripts/smoke_runtime_install.py --live-runtime-smoke` separately when an operator intentionally wants external HistData.com URL-validation coverage.
-These commands fail on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining sidecar PIDs.
+These commands fail on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining runtime PIDs.

 ---